TITLE 15 GAMBLING AND LIQUOR CONTROL

 evidence may make an offer of proof by dictating or submitting in writing the

-objection to questions asked on cross-examination is preserved without making
+to questions asked on cross-examination is preserved without making an offer of

-notice of judicially cognizable facts and of facts generally recognized within
+official notice of judicially cognizable facts and of facts generally

-the area of the commission's specialized knowledge.
-The commission shall notify each party of
+recognized within the area of the commission's specialized knowledge.
+The commission shall notify each party of record

 fact officially noticed, including any facts or other data in staff